GMS, NexGen, GPRS Status Update

 Maintaining an updated account on SAM.gov is critical since registration for ASAP and JustGrants will soon be available for DOJ award recipients.
-Existing award recipients will be invited to enroll in ASAP starting in July 2020.

 The Automated Standard Application for Payments (ASAP) system is replacing GPRS.
 It will simplify the federal grantee payment user experience.